Other Communication & Journalism

 |Hispanic or Latino||47|

-Americans aren’t the only ones with an interest in Other Communications.
+Students from other countries are interested in Other Communications, too.
 About 36.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia